Nicaragua

 Originally inhabited by various indigenous cultures since ancient times, the region was conquered by the Spanish Empire in the 16th century.
 Nicaragua gained independence from Spain in 1821.
 The Mosquito Coast followed a different historical path, being colonized by the English in the 17th century and later coming under British rule.
 It became an autonomous territory of Nicaragua in 1860 and its northernmost part was transferred to Honduras in 1960.
-Since its independence, Nicaragua has undergone periods of political unrest, dictatorship, occupation and fiscal crisis, including the Nicaraguan Revolution of the 1960s and 1970s and the Contra War of the 1980s.
+Since its independence, Nicaragua has undergone periods of political unrest, dictatorship, American occupation and fiscal crisis, as well as the Nicaraguan Revolution of the 1960s and 1970s and the Contra War of the 1980s.

-The mixture of cultural traditions has generated substantial diversity in folklore, cuisine, music, and literature, particularly the latter, given the literary contributions of Nicaraguan poets and writers such as Rubén Darío.
+Though nominally a unitary presidential republic, Nicaragua has experienced significant democratic backsliding since 2007 under the presidency of Daniel Ortega, resulting in large protests in 2018 and a subsequent crackdown.
+Following the 2021 election, it has been widely described as an authoritarian dictatorship.
+It is a developing country and has the second lowest GDP per capita (nominal) and fourth lowest GDP per capita (PPP) among Latin American and Caribbean countries.
+In 2024, Nicaragua was ranked as the second-most corrupt country in Latin America, after Venezuela, by the Corruption Perceptions Index.

 Known as the "land of lakes and volcanoes", Nicaragua is also home to the Bosawás Biosphere Reserve, the second-largest rainforest of the Americas.
-The biological diversity, warm tropical climate and active volcanoes make Nicaragua an increasingly popular tourist destination.
-Nicaragua co-founded the United Nations and is also a member of the Non-Aligned Movement, Organization of American States, Bolivarian Alliance for the Peoples of Our America, and Community of Latin American and Caribbean States.
+The biological diversity, warm tropical climate and active volcanoes have made Nicaragua an increasingly popular tourist destination.
+Nicaragua is a founding member of the United Nations and is also a member of the Non-Aligned Movement, Bolivarian Alliance for the Peoples of Our America, and Community of Latin American and Caribbean States.